raml2html/raml2html/README.md

  * object and must return a promise with the result.
 You can do whatever you want in this function.
  *
  * You can also supply a postProcessHtml function that can for example minify the generated HTML.
+ *
+ * You can also add a setupNunjucks function that takes the env as its only parameter.
  */
 raml2html.render(source, config).then(function(result) {
   // Save the result to a file or do something else with the result